E-Invoicing 2025: What SMEs Need to Know Now

 The receiving obligation is in effect now.
 If you still can’t receive e-invoices today, you already have a problem — at the latest when a major customer sends invoices in ZUGFeRD format.

-What to Do Now
+Implementing E-Invoicing: What SMEs Should Do Now

 1. Take stock: What software do you use for incoming/outgoing invoices?
 Can it handle ZUGFeRD/XRechnung?